jaysylvester/citizen/README.md

 # citizen

 citizen is an event-driven MVC framework for Node.js web applications.
-Its goal is to handle serving, routing, and event emitter creation, while providing some useful helpers to get you on your way.
-The nuts and bolts of your application are up to you, but citizen's helpers are designed to work with certain patterns and conventions, which are covered throughout this guide.
+Its purpose is to handle serving, routing, and event emitter creation, while providing some useful helpers to get you on your way.
+The nuts and bolts of your application are up to you, but citizen favors convention over configuration; those conventions are covered throughout this guide.

 citizen is in beta.
 Your comments, criticisms, and requests are welcome.